jaredLunde/react-emoji-component/README.md

 - useSprites `bool`
   - **default** `false`
   - See [Emojis](#emojis)
-- data `object`
-  - **default** `react-emoji-component/data`
-  - This is the data map used to determine emoji code points and sprite background positions
 - style `object`
   - **default** `undefined`
   - An optional style prop that gets assigned to the rendered style prop.